Did you know how scary the Half-life of your online comms is?

 Our commentary on online attention spans

-I’ve been meaning to post on this for ages since I read a while ago in Tim O’Reilly’s Twitter book that most people most responses or tweets happen within 5 minutes of the original tweet – scary – and much worse than Email marketing.
-I’m not sure companies using social networks realise this unless they’ve been into the reports for a tool like Bit.ly.
-Of course its because most people have so many sources they follow in their stream and if they don’t see the message while browsing their stream then it’s gone.
+I’m not sure companies using social networks realise this unless they’ve looked at specific social media marketing reporting tools like Bit.ly which give hourly reports.
+The reason is obvious, most people have so many sources they follow in their stream and if they don’t see the message while browsing their stream then it’s gone.
 Life is too short to browse your whole stream

 Half-life

-It’s based on the half-life or 1,000 links shared in bitly.
-The results for the half-life which, which is the time it takes for the communication to get half it’s clicks are:
+It’s based on the half-life of 1,000 popular links shared in Bitly.
+The results for the half-life which, which is the time it takes for the communication to get half its clicks are:

 • Twitter = 2.8 hours